With its cute, well-formed leaves and bright red berries, Butcher’s broom (Ruscus aculeatus) excels at filling in small shrub beds in shady areas.

 It is very easy to care for and grow.

-It needs a relatively cool environment and thus is very well adapted to forest growth and shaded areas.
+Native to Europe, it needs a relatively cool environment and thus is very well adapted to forest growth and shaded areas.

 Smart tip about Butcher’s broom